-5.76 In accordance with Policy 3.6: Children and young people's play and informal recreation facilities of the London Plan, all children and young people should have safe access to good quality, well designed, secure and stimulating play and informal recreational facilities that incorporate trees and greenery wherever possible.

-5.77 New residential development, especially schemes which include family housing, will result in an increase in child yields that will require additional play space provision.
+- 5.75 In accordance with Policy 3.6: Children and young people's play and informal recreation facilities of the London Plan, all children and young people should have safe access to good quality, well designed, secure and stimulating play and informal recreational facilities that incorporate trees and greenery wherever possible. - 5.76 New residential development, especially schemes which include family housing, will result in an increase in child yields that will require additional play space provision.
 Larger housing developments will therefore be required to provide at least five square metres of suitable formal play space onsite, based on the child yield of the development as a whole.
-This requirement needs to be seen within the context of the London-wide target of 10 square metres per child as set out in the Mayor of London's Children and Young People's Play and Informal Recreation SPG (2012).

-5.78 Where it is not possible to provide sufficient on-site provision, offsite provision of new facilities or improvements to existing play spaces in the local area should be considered.
-If offsite provision can be shown to satisfy the needs of the new development and at the same time continue to meet the needs of existing residents, an appropriate financial contribution will be secured by legal agreement.

-5.79 The Council's Open Space Strategy proposes an accessibility standard for children's playgrounds based on a 400 metre travel distance.
+This requirement needs to be seen within the context of the London-wide target of 10 square metres per child as set out in the Mayor of London's Children and Young People's Play and Informal Recreation SPG (2012). - 5.77 Where it is not possible to provide sufficient on-site provision, offsite provision of new facilities or improvements to existing play spaces in the local area should be considered.
+If offsite provision can be shown to satisfy the needs of the new development and at the same time continue to meet the needs of existing residents, an appropriate financial contribution will be secured by legal agreement. - 5.78 The Council's Open Space Strategy proposes an accessibility standard for children's playgrounds based on a 400 metre travel distance.
 Whilst Hillingdon contains approximately 100 equipped playgrounds within parks and other areas of open space, there are areas of deficiency in relation to the accessibility standard.
 The main areas of deficiency are located in Pinkwell, Botwell, South Ruislip and West Ruislip Wards.
-There are small areas of deficiency in Cavendish, Manor, Hillingdon East, Yiewsley, Barnhill, Yeading and West Drayton Wards.

-5.80 The Council's Community Infrastructure Levy will address the offsite provision of children and young people's play facilities that is generated from smaller residential developments, where onsite provision of facilities cannot be reasonably expected.
-Notwithstanding this, any residential developments, whether large or small, that would increase pressures within areas of deficiency will be required to make an appropriate financial contribution, which will be secured by legal agreement.
+There are small areas of deficiency in Cavendish, Manor, Hillingdon East, Yiewsley, Barnhill, Yeading and West Drayton Wards. - 5.79 Residential developments, whether large or small, that would increase pressures on existing play space, particularly within areas of deficiency, will be required to make an appropriate financial contribution, which will be secured by legal agreement.